 Last but not least, I was able to include my blog’s very small income and increasing expenses (mainly the depreciation of a new computer) in a Schedule C. The loss from my business ended up reducing my taxes quite a bit.

 I guess the main thing I learned from completing this schedule is that I’m going to have to get organized for next year.
 Income and expense will both increase greatly so I’ll need to do a better job of tracking both and making sure my personal and business finances remain separate.
 I’ve got a head start on this by opening up a separate bank account.
-Check out these tips for preparing for a schedule C.

 Okay, one more quick thing I learned this year: there are many ways to file your taxes for free!